BOOK: “Trauma & Recovery”

 2. LEGITIMATE EXCEPTIONS to this rule :

 a.
 Re.
-Safe People: To identify the healthy characteristics we find in positive role models, which we then can look for in everyone we associate with, so we can ‘Go where it’s warm’ – toward people who are reasonable (T), kind (E) & functional (A)
+Safe People: To identify the healthy characteristics we find in positive role models, which we can then look for in everyone we associate with, so we can ‘Go where it’s warm’ – toward people who are reasonable (T), kind (E) & functional (A)

-b.
+ignoringb.
 Re.
 Unsafe People: to break thru our denial.

-ignoringACoAs deal with abusers – either :
+Unhealed ACAs deal with abusers – either :

-• by being terribly judgmental & critical of everyone – including ourselves (S-H), while not trusting anyone with genuinely good qualities.
-BOTH types tend to shy away from healthy people!
+• by being terribly judgmental & critical of everyone – including ourself (S-H), while not trusting anyone with genuinely good qualities, & who treat us well.

 ✳️ As we know, people tell us something about themselves all the time – their pluses & minuses – which we miss all together & could see if we paid attention, knew what to look for, & be willing to respond appropriately